Phishing is one of the most common attack strategies for cyber criminals. Why? Because it works.

 Here are some examples of evolving phishing tactics to watch for:

-As multi-factor authentication (MFA) becomes a security standard for organizations, attackers have figured out ways to bypass this critical security control.
+As multi-factor authentication (MFA) becomes a security standard for organisations, attackers have figured out ways to bypass this critical security control.

 Attackers have developed phishing toolkits that can bypass MFA or steal user credentials and MFA tokens.
 In an MFA phishing attack, attackers trick their targets into giving up the additional credentials that are used for authentication.
 Or malicious actors can trick victims into approving a fraudulent login request generated by an MFA solution.